doingandlearning/tailwind-and-ejs/readme.md

 @tailwind utilities;
 ```

-and now we start up the Tailwind CLI and allow it to build our CSS:
+Finally, run the Tailwind CLI to watch for changes and build our CSS:

 ```
 npx tailwindcss -i ./src/style.css -o ./dist/styles/style.css --watch
 ```

-I've also added this as an npm script, so you can instead run
+Or, use the predefined npm script:

 ```
 npm run style:watch
 ```

-Now, as you add and update CSS classes in your templates, this tool will add the relevant CSS to your distribution file.
+As you modify CSS classes in your templates, Tailwind updates the `style.css` file in the distribution directory.

 ## Conclusion

-At this point, you've a fully working Node.js application that uses Express, EJS and TailwindCSS.
+Congratulations!
+You now have a working Node.js application that incorporates Express, EJS, and TailwindCSS.
+Feel free to use this project as a starting point for your

-Feel free to use this project as a starter for any of your projects.
+ web applications.
+Enjoy coding!